blackink7777/blackink7777/README.md

 Hello everyone!
 I'm Shiina Haruto (椎名晴翔).
 Btw this is my Japanese name, but it is not my real name.

 ## About Myself
 I am a passionate developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
-My areas of expertise include, but are not limited to:
+The programming languages ​​I know include but are not limited to:

 - Node.js
 - TypeScript/JavaScript
 - Python
 - Java
+- Using WebSocket to build server APIs (?

 I might be a madman for using WebSocket to build server APIs.